 Obsessed with the Quest is gorgeously put together.
 Several field researchers tell stories that have you on the edge of your seat and then filled with wonder, the details are so good … Diane reminds you how deeply satisfying it can be to immerse yourself in the textures of the world.”
 Helena de Groot

-Five tenacious researchers and explorers give first-hand accounts of their lifelong passion and all-consuming endeavour - often involving danger, pushing through difficult moments, sometimes with narrow escapes … all in an obsessive pursuit of their goal.
+Five tenacious researchers and explorers give first-hand accounts of their all-consuming endeavours - the intense challenges and narrow escapes … all in an obsessive pursuit of their goal.

 Episode 1 - Inside the Minds of Chimpanzees